kingaa/sbied/syllabus.md

    - Groups 7--9: Minute 50--65

    That is, Groups 1--3 will be visited for 15min, 10 minutes into each session, Groups 4--6 will be visited at the 30-minute mark, etc.
-   Outside of these times, the instructors will be answering questions posed over the Slack channel and responding to Zoom "Ask for Help" requests.
+   *If your group is having trouble getting started, feel free to use the Zoom "Ask for Help" in the first 10 minutes.*
    At the end of each breakout group session, a progress report should be submitted to the Slack channel.

 1. ***Optional office hours.***